Mervyn King (darts player)

 Mervyn King (born 15 March 1966) is an English professional darts player who competes in Professional Darts Corporation (PDC) events, where he reached a peak ranking of world number four.
-Nicknamed the King, he has reached seven PDC major finals.
-He formerly competed in British Darts Organisation (BDO) tournaments, where he was the 2004 Winmau World Masters winner, and both the Finder Masters and International Darts League champion in 2005.
+Nicknamed "the King", he has reached seven PDC major finals.
+He formerly competed in British Darts Organisation (BDO) tournaments, where he was the 2004 World Masters winner, and both the Finder Masters and International Darts League champion in 2005.
 He was ranked BDO world number one on two occasions, in 2000 and 2005.

 He was the runner-up at the BDO World Darts Championship in both 2002 and 2004 as well as at the 2000 World Masters.
 In the PDC, King reached the semi-finals at the 2009 PDC World Championship, and was runner-up at the PDC Masters in both 2014 and 2021, the Players Championship Finals in 2010 and 2020, the 2009 Premier League Darts, the 2012 World Grand Prix, and the 2008 Championship League Darts.